 What attracted EV Private Equity to the company?

 EV Private Equity was attracted to Halfwave due to the innovative and partly disruptive nature of its proprietary technology and the fact that the core of the business could be characterized as a platform technology with an opportunity for it to be expanded upon.
 Halfwave provides accurate and reliable inspection data that allows customers to make informed choices to maintain the integrity of their critical assets.
-The main focus when EV invested was the unique technology application to inspect high pressure large pipelines transporting oil and gas.
+The main focus when EV invested was the unique technology application to inspect high pressure large pipelines transporting oil and gas and with a value proposition of providing an fully integrated inspection service that would enable clients to take early action to prevent methane leakage from pipelines.
 But we also saw and had clear ideas on how the superior acoustic inspection technology could be exploited and expanded upon in other market segments.

 What was EV’s role?

-EV Private Equity introduced strategic co-investors, Chevron and Shell and brought in growth capital through a co-investment from EV’s largest LP – UTIMCO.
-Throughout the holding period we have also through our network impacted and assisted in strengthening the management team.
-Lately, and after the main In Line Inspection business has been getting to a steady commercial growth phase, EV has then initiated the spinning out of two separate sister companies applying Acoustic Resonance Technology (ART) for external Subsea inspections and for downhole well applications.
-Based on the initial company investment, EV will hence now be able to exercise a multiple exit strategy.
+EV Private Equity introduced strategic co-investors, Chevron and Shell and brought in growth capital through an LP co-investment.
+Throughout the holding period we also through our network impacted and assisted in strengthening the management team.
+After the main In Line Inspection business reached a steady commercial growth phase, EV then initiated the spinning out of two separate sister companies applying Acoustic Resonance Technology (ART) for external Subsea inspections and for downhole well applications.
+Based on the initial company investment, EV was now able to exercise a multiple exit strategy.